boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/share-filtered-dashboards-without-save-views.md

 ## Steps to be followed for sharing the filtered dashboard without saving it as view.

 1. Open any dashboard and apply filters.
-The filters are written into browser history and you can navigate back and forth to apply or remove them.
+The filters are written into browser history, and you can navigate back and forth to apply or remove them.

-2. To share the current state of the dashboard, click on the `Get Link` option like below.
+2. To share the current state of the dashboard, click on the `Get Link` option as shown below.

       ![get-link-icon](/static/assets/managing-resources/manage-dashboards/images/get-link-icon.png#width=50%)

 3. Get the URL of the dashboard from this dialog box.
-You can share the dashboard in its current state by copying the URL of the dashboard.
+You can share the dashboard in its current state by copying the URL.

       ![get-link-copy](/static/assets/managing-resources/manage-dashboards/images/get-link-copy.png#width=40%)